-Please note Edo Tokyo Museum is undergoing renovation.
+• Please note Edo Tokyo Museum is undergoing a 2 year renovation.
 The visit will be replaced by a visit to Tokyo National Museum.

 DETAILED ITINERARY

 Day 1-2: Fly to Tokyo

 Fly overnight to Tokyo, the capital of Japan and transfer approximately 1 and a half hours to your hotel.
 The remainder of your day is at leisure.